 If you take only one thing from this guide: respect the 15-day payment window on every electronic application, and never trust a weekend border run to reset your clock.
 Those two mistakes cost more travelers their Albania plans than any policy change ever has.

-Have you already applied for the Albania Unique Permit, or are you trying to figure out which bank to walk into first?
-Drop your situation in the comments and I’ll point you toward the branch that’s most likely to say yes.
+Have you already applied for the Albania Unique Permit, or are you still trying to figure out which bank to walk into first?
+Drop your situation in the comments and I’ll point you toward the branch most likely to say yes.